Born in London, he was the youngest son of Scottish Sculptor

 Elsewhere in Glasgow, he executed the angel busts and carver work

-His largest recorded comission for architectural sculpture was for the Caryatids and Atlantes at the
+His largest recorded comission for architectural sculpture was for the Caryatids and Atlantes on the former St. Andrew's Halls, Granville Street (1873-7, now The Mitchell Theatre).

-He also taught modelling at GSA
+He also taught modelling at the GSA

 William Shirreffs